emberjs/website/assets/docs/handlebars.md

 </html>
 </pre>

-### Am.View
+### Ember.View

-You can use Am.View to render a Handlebars template and insert it into the DOM.
+You can use Ember.View to render a Handlebars template and insert it into the DOM.

 To tell the view which template to use, set its `templateName` property.
 For example, if I had a `<script>` tag like this: